 All MD students are enrolled full time while in attendance at UCF College of Medicine.
 Students proceed through the four years of study with class levels delineated at M1, M2, M3 and M4.
 Medical students' academic, clinical and professional performance is reviewed by the Student Evaluation and Promotion Committee (SEPC) on a regular basis.
 During the Annual Evaluation, each student will be reviewed to determine the student's preparedness for advancement to the next level of medical study.
-The MD program's academic term is equal to one academic year.
-MD students do not receive calculated grade point averages.
+M.D. students do not receive calculated grade point averages.
+The outcome of each student's Annual Evaluation is shared by the College of Medicine M.D.
+Registrar with the Office of Student Financial Services (SFS).
+The M.D. program's academic term is equal to one academic year.